IrinaStelea/loa-birdwatching-app/README.md

     -   users can search through all birds visible on the map (pre-populated search list that updates dynamically based on user interaction with the map)
     -   the map re-centers on the pin(s) that match the user search

--   Users can manage their own bird sightings in the following ways:
+-   Users can manage their own bird sightings:

     -   add new bird sightings
     -   optional: add a comment to a new sighting